OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_eval_ofs_d5005/ug_eval_script_ofs_d5005.md

 By selecting "List of Documentation for ADP Intel® FPGA PAC D5005 Project," a list of links to the latest OFS documentation appears.
 Note that these links will take you to documentation for the most recent release which may not correspond to the release version you are evaluating.
-To find the documentation specific to your release, ensure you clone the intel-ofs-docs tag that corresponds to your OFS version.
+To find the documentation specific to your release, ensure you clone the OFS tag that corresponds to your OFS version.

 By selecting "Check Versions of Operating System and Quartus Premier Design Suite", the tool verifies correct Operating System, Quartus version, kernel parameters, license files and paths to installed software tools.